Budapest 18th constituency

-The 18th constituency of Budapest (Budapesti 18. számú országgyűlési egyéni választókerület) is one of the single member constituencies of the National Assembly, the national legislature of Hungary.
+The 18th constituency of Budapest (Budapesti 18. számú országgyűlési egyéni választókerület) was one of the single-member constituencies of the National Assembly, the national legislature of Hungary.
 The constituency standard abbreviation: Budapest 18.
 OEVK.

-Since 2018, it has been represented by Gyula Molnár of the Fidesz–KDNP party alliance.
+From 2018 to 2026, it was represented by Gyula Molnár of the Fidesz–KDNP party alliance.

+History

+The constituency was abolished at the 2026 Hungarian parliamentary election along with the Budapest 17th constituency.

 Geography

 The 2nd constituency is located in the southern part of Buda.

 The constituency borders the 2nd constituency to the north, 6th- and 17th constituency to the east, 8th constituency of Pest County to the south, 1st- and 2nd constituency of Pest County to the west.

 List of districts

 The constituency includes the following municipalities: